DocAdam/adamthepugh/README.md

 The checker uses the HTML parser already present in the locked Docusaurus dependency tree.
 It requires no separate package installation.

+The build also checks each `overview.md` or `overview.mdx` section page.
+Its section index must link to every non-redirect page in the same folder, once each, in the order defined by `site/sidebars.js`.
+Wrap that list or card grid in one `<div data-section-index>` element.
+Links elsewhere in the page, including the sidebar and related reading, do not count toward this list.

+Redirect pages are excluded.
+An overview with no non-redirect child pages needs no index.
+New content pages missing from the sidebar stop the check so their published order can be set.
+A missing or out-of-order index stops the build and prints a proposed link list; the check does not edit or commit content.
+This check uses the current `/docs/<section>/<page>/` directory routes.

 Preview the production build after a successful build:

 ```sh